 What is a Biomedical Engineer?

 A Biomedical Engineer solves novel life science and healthcare problems using the practical application of science and math.
 Biomedical engineers make a global impact by improving the quality of healthcare.

-Using some exciting examples from the latest advancements in biomedical engineering, the Engineering in Medicine and Biology Society's video "Where Engineering Meets Imagination" provides insight into biomedical engineering as a career.
+Using some exciting examples from the latest advancements in biomedical engineering, the Engineering in Medicine and Biology Society's page "About Biomedical Engineering" provides insight into biomedical engineering as a career.

 What are the specialty areas within the field of Biomedical Engineering?

 The Sloan Career Cornerstone Center has a detailed description of the six specialty areas within biomedical engineering.

 The Weldon School of Biomedical Engineering has focused research to five Areas of Excellence